Paul-Browne/carl.js/README.md

 ## How does it work

-Carl.js works in two parts; A script and the resources json, basically the script runs tests, then if the test is passed a resource - defined in the `resources.json` - will be loaded. simple.
+Carl.js works in two parts; Running tests and loading resources.

+The tests and resources are defined like so `"test" : [ "array of resources to load if test is passed" ]` - these can be placed in an external `resources.json` which is located at the root of your project (or elsewhere if you want) _or_ they can be [bundled together](https://github.com/Paul-Browne/carl.js#combining-the-script-and-resourcesjson) with the `carl.js` script.

 ## The resources.json

-the `resources.json` is a json file that lives at the root of your project and might look something like this
+this is an example of a `resources.json`

 ```json
 {